phpMussel/phpMussel/_docs/readme.EN.txt

     - Should phpMussel send 403 headers with the file upload blocked message, or stick with the usual 200 OK?
 0 = No (200) [Default], 1 Yes (403).
     "delete_on_sight"
-    - Switching on this option will instruct the script to attempt to immediately delete any file it finds during its scans that matches any detection criteria, whether via signatures or otherwise.
+    - Enabling this directive will instruct the script to attempt to immediately delete any scanned attempted file upload matching any detection criteria, whether via signatures or otherwise.
 Files determined to be "clean" will not be touched.
 In the case of archives, the entire archive will be deleted (regardless of if the offending file is only one